glennklockwood/limelead/content/pages/embedded/beaglebone-tidl.md

    representation that TIDL expects][tidl tensor format]
 5. Asynchronously launches the ExecutionObjectPipeline to classify the image

+{% call alert("info") %}
+Remember: One EVE or DSP can have one ExecutionObject (EO) at most.
+It seems that EOs can be assembled into ExecutionObjectPipelines (EOPs) without much restriction, but one EOP typically has only one EO when doing image classification.
+This means that one EVE or DSP processes one image frame.
+{% endcall %}

-By using TIDL asynchronously and looping over ExecutionObjectPipelines (which map N-to-1 to ExecutionObjects, which map 1-to-1 to EVEs and DSPs), we can load one frame on to each DSP and EVE to be classified in parallel.
+By using TIDL asynchronously and looping over ExecutionObjectPipelines, we can load one frame on to each DSP and EVE to be classified in parallel.
 As EVEs and DSPs finish classifying their frame, we can load up another frame and launch it asynchronously while we look at the results we just got back.